 - Learn more about the program and apply on the Methods of Argument & Discourse website.

-Our summer Global Exploration Programs all revolve around travel to UChicago Centers abroad.
-Each of the programs below conclude prior to the start of Orientation and will allow students to return home before traveling to campus.
-The application deadline for all travel-based programs will is May 31.
+Our summer Global Exploration Programs revolve around travel to UChicago Centers abroad.
+The programs below conclude prior to the start of Orientation and will allow students to return home before traveling to campus.
+The application deadline for all travel-based programs is May 31.
 Students selected to participate will be notified via email in mid-June.